arpol/spa/README.md

 word split on its own line, in order to make the algorithms sort individual words and not entire lines.

+See the `statistics` file for statistics on the different datasets.

 ## Results

 Two timing result sets are included in the repository: `times_11.2._16.57`